CP1404/Practicals/prac_06/README.md

 print
 their details.

+> [!IMPORTANT]
-***Read the full question*** including the notes *before* starting.
+> Read the full question including the notes *before* starting.
-We've written helpful comments to make it easier and to teach you useful lessons.
+> We've written helpful guidance to make this easier and to teach you valuable lessons.

 **Sample Output** (**bold** is user entry):